 - In addition to Finance, we use Winshuttle to support SAP processes for Real Estate and for Human Resources.

-For Shared Services operations around the globe there are many “key practices” and “quick wins” that are not only worthy of careful consideration, they are great candidates for rapid and extensive implementation.
-If you company is using SAP, and you are either considering using Winshuttle for uploading from Excel to SAP, or you are a recent adopter looking to expand how the software is used, using Winshuttle is likely to be one example where the returns are significant, with a very modest risk that you will achieve less than satisfactory results.
+For Shared Services operations around the globe, there are many “key practices” and “quick wins” that are not only worthy of careful consideration but are also great candidates for rapid and extensive implementation.
+If your company is using SAP, and you are either considering using Winshuttle for uploading from Excel to SAP, or you are a recent adopter looking to expand how the software is used, using Winshuttle is likely to be one example where the returns are significant, with a very modest risk that you will achieve less than satisfactory results.

-Rather than tackle the challenges in isolation, many of the world’s leading companies are openly sharing insights for how to best approach specific issues and challenges, with the idea that everyone can benefit from the lessons learned via the actual experiences of peers.
-Once you have insight to the approaches of peers, with the opportunity to discuss specifics, many challenges can be easily overcome.
+Rather than tackle the challenges in isolation, many of the world’s leading companies are openly sharing insights on how to best approach specific issues and challenges, with the idea that everyone can benefit from the lessons learned via the actual experiences of peers.
+Once you have insight into the approaches of peers, with the opportunity to discuss specifics, many challenges can be easily overcome.